Configuration

 base_urlis set, to respect Azure serverless rate limits.
 Override viamax_concurrent_batchesif your SKU permits. api_keystill required.
 The validator doesn’t enforce it whenbase_urlis present, but Azure-hosted endpoints still need their own key — supply it.

-LLM via proxy (Anthropic, OpenAI, Grok)
+LLM via proxy (Anthropic, OpenAI, Grok, DeepSeek, OpenRouter)

 {